-We have developed an index to follow and evaluate our employees' perceptions of topics related to Stora Enso's Code of Conduct.
-The index is based on employees' responses to related questions in our annual employee survey.
-In 2016 this index improved to 81 (80 in 2015).
+We have developed an index that enables us to monitor and evaluate our employee perceptions of our work on topics covered by our Code of Conduct.
+The index is based on employee responses to related questions in our annual employee survey.
+In 2017, this index improved to 83 (81 in 2016).
 Our goal is to maintain this positive trend.

-During 2016 we intensified communications efforts to make ethics and compliance topics more visible among our employees, while also enhancing internal and external grievance mechanisms.
-In 2016 a total of 58 reports received through Stora Enso's various grievance channels were identified as potential noncompliance cases.
-Proven misconduct leading to disciplinary and/or legal actions was identified in 18 of the completed investigations, while five further complaints were found to be valid without involving misconduct.
+In 2017, a total of 61 reports received through Stora Enso's various grievance channels were identified as potential non-compliance cases (58 in 2016).
+Proven misconduct leading to disciplinary actions, legal actions, and/or process improvements was identified in 14 (18) of the completed investigations, while 22 (5) further complaints were found to be valid without involving misconduct.
 None of the proven misconduct cases were related to child labour, forced labour, or discrimination.